 - Start in downward-facing dog.

 - Bring your right knee forward and place it in line with your right hand.
 Your shin should be parallel with the front of your mat.

 - Extend your left leg back and rest your knee and top of your foot on the ground.

 - Square your hips and fold forward, resting your forehead on your hands.

 - Hold for two to five minutes on each side.

-This gentle twist will help to lengthen and strengthen the muscles along your spine, removing energy blockages, leaving you feeling revitalized.
+This gentle twist is meant to help lengthen and strengthen the muscles along your spine, removing energy blockages and leaving you feeling revitalized.

 - Sit with your legs extended.

 - Bend your right knee and place it close to your right sitting bone.

 - Elongate your spine, put your right arm to the floor behind you, and hook the left arm over your right knee.